 Formal and Generic Innovations—while scholarship has found no specific bio-critical relationships between Charlotte Perkins Gilman and Elizabeth Oakes Smith, Gilman scholars and others already aware of the formal relationships between Oakes Smith’s “The Defeated Life” (1847) and the diary structure of “The Yellow Wallpaper” (1892) may be surprised to read a utopian pre-cursor to Gilman’s Herland (1915) in Oakes Smith’s “The Amazons of Mexico” (1877).
 Indeed, what examples of utopian fiction in the US were available to Oakes Smith in the 1870s, and how might we explain her adoption of the genre?

-Women and Labor—from the time of Woman and Her Needs and the beginnings of her career as a lecturer (principally in “” (1852)), Oakes Smith made women’s equal opportunity to gainful an employment the key to the emancipation of her gender and the recuperation of the “sanctity of marriage.”
+Women and Labor—from the time of Woman and Her Needs and the beginnings of her career as a lecturer (principally in “The Dignity of Labor” (1852)), Oakes Smith made women’s equal opportunity to gainful employment the key to the emancipation of her gender and the recuperation of the “sanctity of marriage.”
 Alcott scholars and others might find Oakes Smith’s career-long arguments repeated and expanded not only in Alcott’s novel Work: A Story of Experience (1870) but likewise in the details of Alcott’s struggle for income as a woman writer in earlier decades.
 A similar study might consider Oakes Smith’s arguments in relation to Ruth Hall and the career of Fanny Fern.

 Team Transcendentalist—scholars such as Tiffany Wayne, Dorri Beam, Mary Louise Kete and to some extent Elissa Zellinger have argued for the inclusion of Oakes Smith’s work in the progress of transcendentalist thought, but the interpersonal dimensions of Oakes Smith’s relationships with key figures in the movement have yet to be fleshed out.
-If Thoreau’s journal reflections on his conversations with Oakes Smith were none-too-promising on December 31, 1851, the evening she delivered her lecture “Womanhood” at the Concord Lyceum, is there an archival record (journal, diary, newspaper) of what others Oakes Smith name-checks in her late lecture on Emerson and his circle (1884) may have thought of her work?
+If Thoreau’s journal reflections on his conversations with Oakes Smith were none-too-promising on December 31, 1851, the evening she delivered her lecture “Womanhood” at the Concord Lyceum, is there an archival record (journal, diary, newspaper) of what other transcendentalists Oakes Smith name-checks in her late lecture on Emerson and his circle (1884) may have thought of her work?

 Inquiries or Abstracts of 250 words should be emailed to Secretary of the Oakes Smith Society, Rebecca Jaroff, at rjaroff@ursinus.edu or President of the Society, Timothy H. Scherman, at t-scherman@neiu.edu by January 15.